 It's working for me, simply running Transform from the command line with -o:out.xml.

 The Serializer is initialized using setOutputFile(File), which sets mustClose=true,

 Receiver sOut = getDestinationReceiver(controller, destination); applyTemplatesToSource(source, sOut); destination.closeAndNotify();

 applyTemplatesToSource() invokes controller.applyTemplates(), which on completion does out.close(). out is a ComplexContentOutputter() and the close() trickles down the pipeline to reach XMLEmitter.close(), which flushes the writer and (by calling super.close()) closes the FileOutputStream - though not the writer.

 After controller.applyTemplates(), the xslt30Transformer invokes destination.closeAndNotify(), which invokes helper.closeAndNotify(); the helper is a DestinationHelper with helpee being the Serializer; so it calls helpee.close(), and Serializer.close() finds mustClose set and this triggers stream.close(); but this is academic because it has already been closed.

 I can't see that the failure to close the writer is significant if we've flushed the writer and closed the OutputStream: UTF8Writer.close() doesn't do anything of significance other than flush() and out.close().

 There could be a problem, I think, if the close() call in XsltController.applyTemplates() isn't filtering all the way to the XMLEmitter.
 That would suggest some problem with the way the pipeline has been put together.

-#5 Updated by John Lumley about 1 year ago
+#5 Updated by John Lumley over 1 year ago

 - Status changed from New to Rejected